Electron microscopy and

 During this time they added numerous operations, procedures, parallelizations,

-other than Leith, Shaikh, Kischenko, and Kennedy since 2007.
+contributors other than Leith, Shaikh, Kishchenko, and Kennedy

 Spherical Deconvolution Improves Quality of Single Particle Reconstruction.